Inside: Make these sweet Valentine milk ice cubes for your Valentine bash with the cutest heart ice cube trays!

 With Valentine’s Day quickly approaching, I am excited to share a couple Valentines hearts projects to celebrate the holiday with subtly and style.
-These milk Valentines hearts ice cubes are a sweet surprise for your man’s morning coffee or the kid’s tall glass of milk.
+These Valentine’s hearts milk ice cubes are a sweet surprise for your man’s morning coffee or the kid’s tall glass of milk, they are so simple to make!
+I made mine with the cutest heart ice cube trays ever!.
 As they melt, the milk turns pink (the twins were in love!).

 - red food dye

 - a heart ice cube tray

 Start by combining milk and a few drops of red food coloring together in a small bowl.